Gogistics/prj-envoy-v1/README.md

 # run golang app in dev mode
 $ go run main -dev

+# then exec into the same container from the other terminal to test the app
+$ docker exec -it atai-go-dev sh
 ```

 4. General setup and build by Bazel